Study: Inherited mutations in metastatic breast cancer patients

 Why is this study important?

-Genetic testing for germline (inherited) mutations such as , , can help people with breast cancer understand their risk and medical options.
+Genetic testing for (inherited) mutations such as , , can help people with breast cancer understand their risk and medical options.
 For a breast cancer patient, knowing if they have an may affect their treatment decisions.
 Some treatments work best for people with inherited mutations.
-The frequency of germline mutations among breast cancer patients is unclear.
+The frequency of mutations among breast cancer patients is unclear.

 Study findings: